brotherhoodMonk/gyan/js.md

 Gulp
 Modern web development has many repetitive tasks like running a local server, minifying code, optimizing images, preprocessing CSS and more.
 This text discusses gulp, a build tool for automating these tasks.
 Gulp is a cross-platform, streaming task runner that lets developers automate many development tasks.
 At a high level, gulp reads files as streams and pipes the streams to different tasks.
 These tasks are code-based and use plugins.
 The tasks modify the files, building source files into production files.

-To get an idea of what gulp can do check the list of gulp recipes on GitHub.
+for any changes and then perform some kind actions on it for eg. assume you change the styles.css or script.js files which are used for development purpose and later you want to push it for production then you need to minify it manually, instead of you minifying it gulp does it for you.

+- Compile Sass, LESS files for you

+- Combining multiple js/css files into single file respectively

+- Converting SVG icons to fonts

+- Live browser reload

-Gulp uses plugins to automate the task and these plugins can be installed and managed by using Node Package Manager (​npm​)
+Gulp uses plugins to automate the task and these plugins can be installed and managed by using Node Package Manager (​npm​) gulp-nodemon  gulp-eslint

 npm install --global gulp-cli
 Gulp and Node rely on plugins (packages) for the majority of their functionality.
 Node plugins can be installed with the following command line command: